 Workshops in Conjunction with the Programs (Full or Half Day)

-Paula is an enthusiastic teacher who has taught quilting in the area for sixteen years.
-Most of the classes listed below are project classes to allow you to learn the skill and to create a small or large quilt top—your choice.
+Paula is an enthusiastic teacher who has taught quilting in the area for over twenty years.
+Most of the classes are project classes to allow you to learn the skill and to create a small or large quilt top—your choice.
 Paula will help you choose fabrics that work well with the fabrics you love and to help you create a quilt with your personality.
 A few of the classes focus on a particular technique or aspect of quiltmaking.

 - Scrapbook or Memory Quilts